ruxir-ig/ruxir-ig/README.md

 ---

 > Code is not written.
 It accumulates.
-> Implementation is negotiable.
-Intention is not

 ---